-Single Responsibility Principle is the most important and fundamental of all SOLID principles.
-It is also the most difficult SOLID principle to follow in practice.
+Single Responsibility Principle is the most important and fundamental of all SOLID principles, and, probably, the most important principle of Object Oriented Design in general.

-In this post we will discuss Single Responsibility Principle in details, and review a real production code from Android Open Source Project in order to understand its importance.
+In this article we will discuss Single Responsibility Principle in details, and review a real production code from Android Open Source Project in order to understand its importance.

 This post is part of a series that describe SOLID principles of Object Oriented Design.
 If you have difficulties understanding the examples, please read the introduction article.